theQRL/zond-package/README.md

 This is a [Kurtosis][kurtosis-repo] package that will spin up a private Zond testnet over Docker or Kubernetes with multi-client support, Flashbot's `mev-boost` infrastructure for PBS-related testing/validation, and other useful network tools (transaction spammer, monitoring tools, etc).
 Kurtosis packages are entirely reproducible and composable, so this will work the same way over Docker or Kubernetes, in the cloud or locally on your machine.

 You now have the ability to spin up a private Zond testnet or public devnet/testnet with a single command.
-This package is designed to be used for testing, validation, and development of Ethereum clients, and is not intended for production use.
+This package is designed to be used for testing, validation, and development of Zond clients, and is not intended for production use.
 For more details check network_params.network in the [configuration section](./README.md#configuration).

 Specifically, this [package][package-reference] will:

-1. Generate Execution Layer (EL) & Consensus Layer (CL) genesis information using [the Ethereum genesis generator](https://github.com/ethpandaops/ethereum-genesis-generator).
+1. Generate Execution Layer (EL) & Consensus Layer (CL) genesis information using [the Zond genesis generator](https://github.com/theQRL/zond-genesis-generator).
 2. Configure & bootstrap a network of Zond nodes of *n* size using the genesis data generated above
 3. Spin up a [transaction spammer](https://github.com/MariusVanDerWijden/tx-fuzz) to send fake transactions to the network
 4. Spin up and connect a [testnet verifier](https://github.com/ethereum/merge-testnet-verifier)